-The investment manager is registered as a CPO under the CEA and the rules of the CFTC and is subject to CFTC regulation with respect to the Fund.
+The investment manager is registered as a "commodity pool operator" (CPO) under the Commodity Exchange Act (CEA) and the rules of the Commodity Futures Trading Commission (CFTC) and is subject to CFTC regulation with respect to the Fund.
 The CFTC has adopted rules regarding the disclosure, reporting and recordkeeping requirements that apply with respect to the Fund as a result of the investment manager's registration as a commodity pool operator.
 Generally, these rules allow for substituted compliance with CFTC disclosure and shareholder reporting requirements, based on the investment manager's compliance with comparable SEC requirements.
 This means that for most of the CFTC's disclosure and shareholder reporting applicable to the investment manager as the Fund's CPO, the investment manager's compliance with SEC disclosure and shareholder reporting will be deemed to fulfill the investment manager's CFTC compliance obligations.
 However, as a result of CFTC regulation with respect to the Fund, the Fund may incur additional compliance and other expenses.
-The investment manager is also registered as a CTA, but relies on an exemption with respect to the Fund from the CTA regulations available for a CTA that also serves as the Fund's CPO.
+The investment manager is also registered as a "commodity trading advisor" (CTA), but relies on an exemption with respect to the Fund from the CTA regulations available for a CTA that also serves as the Fund's CPO.
 The CFTC has neither reviewed nor approved the Fund, its investment strategies or this prospectus.

 When the investment manager believes market or economic conditions are unfavorable for investors, the investment manager may invest up to 100% of the Fund's assets in a temporary defensive manner by holding all or a substantial portion of its assets in cash, cash equivalents or other high quality short-term investments.
 Temporary defensive investments generally may include short-term U.S. government securities, high grade commercial paper, bank obligations, repurchase agreements, money market fund shares (including shares of an affiliated money market fund), and other money market instruments.
-The investment manager also may invest in these types of securities or hold cash while looking for suitable investment opportunities, to maintain liquidity or to segregate on the Fund's books in connection with its derivative strategies.
+The investment manager also may invest in these types of securities or hold cash while looking for suitable investment opportunities or to maintain liquidity or to segregate on the Fund's books in connection with its derivative strategies.
 In these circumstances, the Fund may be unable to achieve its investment goal.